andrewbowen19/secSpeed/README.md

-# Is *SEC Speed* a real thing?
+# *SEC Speed*: an Analysis

 If you've watched college football over the past 10-ish years, you've likely heard the phrase "SEC Speed" come through your soundbar (most likely from Gary Danielson as Alabama is blowing some poor team's doors off).
-This topic [hasn't been covered](https://bleacherreport.com/articles/482339-debunking-the-myth-of-sec-speed-is-the-sec-really-faster-than-the-competition) for a while now, and given the SEC's recent run of dominance in the sport, I thought it might be time to revisit.
+This topic [hasn't been covered](https://bleacherreport.com/articles/482339-debunking-the-myth-of-sec-speed-is-the-sec-really-faster-than-the-competition) for a while now, and given the Southeastern Conference's recent run of dominance in the sport, I thought it might be time to revisit.
+Is the SEC really another world when it comes to speed?

 ---
 ## Installation